Yuva700/TicTacToe/README.md

 And Click index.html file open it on web browser and play it

 If you want to make any changes or customization in Game. you can do it in your local computer with changing/updating the imported code.

+Tools i used for this Project - IDE [Visual Studio Code] And Git / GitHub